fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/2_variables.md

 - [Method definitions & scope](#method-definitions-&-scope)
 - [Types of Variables](#types-of-variables)

-### What is a variable
+### What is a variable?
-Variables are used to store information in memory, to be referenced and manipulated in a computer program, acting as containers.
-Variables don’t actually contain values, but instead serve as __references/bound to objects__.
+Variables are used to store information in memory, to be referenced and manipulated in a computer program.
+Note that variables don’t actually contain values, but instead serve as __references/bound to objects__.

 An object is data that has state (i.e. a value) and has associated behaviours.